-Some applications e.g. in micromachining can greatly profit from the use of amplified femtosecond or picosecond pulses with pulse energies of the order of e.g. 0.1–1 mJ.
+Some applications e.g. in laser micromachining can greatly profit from the use of amplified femtosecond or picosecond pulses with pulse energies of the order of e.g. 0.1–1 mJ.
 In particular, very fine structures can be processed with very high quality and considerable speed.
 Unfortunately, the required sources of such pulses are relatively complex and fairly expensive.
 Typically, such a system contains a mode-locked laser and a regenerative amplifier.
 Presumably there could be many more applications of such sources if these were simpler and cheaper.

 It might seem to be very attractive to develop some kind of “all-in-one” ultrafast laser system, which would not contain a separate laser and amplifier, but rather a single device which both generates and amplifies the pulses.
 Such kind of ideas have occasionally been pursued in different variants.
 For example, one may be tempted to use a cavity dumper in such a way that the high pulse energies associated with Q-switching instabilities can be exploited.
 Unfortunately, however, such attempts have never resulted in a performance level comparable to that of the straight-forward laser–amplifier systems as mentioned above.